yawaramin/stubbex/README.md

 ## Developer Workflow

 To use Stubbex as part of your dev workflow, first you'll need a running Stubbex instance.
-The easiest way to get it running is as shown above–but you will need to install [Elixir](https://elixir-lang.org/) on your dev machine.
-Alternatively, you might [deploy](https://hexdocs.pm/phoenix/deployment.html#content) Stubbex to a shared internal server (**WARNING:** by no means expose it to the outside world!) and use that for development and testing across multiple
+The easiest way to get it running is as shown above Alternatively, you might [deploy](https://hexdocs.pm/phoenix/deployment.html#content) Stubbex to a shared internal server (**WARNING:** by no means expose it to the outside world!) and use that for development and testing across multiple